SalimRK/webdirect/README.md

 ## Installation

-Describe the step-by-step process for installing your project, including any prerequisites or dependencies.
+You can find the latest releases of the project in the [Releases](https://github.com/SalimRK/webdirect/releases/) section.
+Each release includes details about the changes, bug fixes, and new features.

+We recommend checking the releases regularly for any updates or improvements to the project.
 ## Usage

 The "webDirect" app is a user-friendly tool that allows you to control how websites are redirected on your computer.
 It has a simple and intuitive interface.